ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

          * Size for vSAN cache disks
          * Number of vSAN cache disks
          * If you are a BYOL user, provide your own vSAN license key.

-      If you want more storage, check the **High performance with Intel Optane** box.

       If you want to **Enable vSAN deduplication and compression** or **Enable vSAN compression** (vSAN ESA only), toggle its switch on.